-Wardrobe essentials are indispensable staples without which your wardrobe would not function.
-They are not wardrobe basics, which are items like underpants, bras, camisoles, socks, sleepwear, loungewear, hosiery and thermals.
+It’s time for my annual post on wardrobe essentials.
+A quick reminder: wardrobe essentials are indispensable staples without which your wardrobe would not function.
+They are not to be confused with wardrobe basics, which are items like panties, bras, camisoles, socks, sleepwear, loungewear, hosiery and thermals.

-Think of a wardrobe essential as “the glue” that makes other items in your wardrobe work together to create a cohesive look.
+A wardrobe essential is the “glue” that makes other items in your wardrobe work together to create complete and cohesive outfits.

 - They can be clothing items, footwear or accessories.

-- They are usually versatile, current and simple in design.
+- They are versatile, current and simple in design.